ivanDonadello/Food-Categories-Classification/models/readme.md

 This folder contains the trained multiclass and multilabel models for food category classification from meal images.
+Already trained models can be found [here](https://drive.google.com/open?id=11FS_O4jZpBmrtz2ZGtxjtBHUzFg5M1l1).